Golden Flower Dark Tea - Aged Fuzhuan with with Golden Fungus

 Shaanxi Fuzhuan Tea

-Mainly referring to Jingyang Fuzhuan Tea, similar to Anhua dark tea’s Fuzhuan, both belonging to the Fuzhuan category in dark tea with a longer history.
+Shaanxi Fuzhuan Tea, specifically Jingyang Fuzhuan Tea, resembles Anhua dark tea’s Fuzhuan.
+It belongs to the Fuzhuan category in dark tea and has a long history.

-Tight structure, black-brown and oily color, abundant golden flowers, a lasting and unique fragrance, a clear and reddish liquor color, and a mellow, thick, and sweet aftertaste.
+It features a tight structure, black-brown, oily color, and abundant golden flowers.
+The tea has a lasting unique fragrance, clear reddish liquor color, and a mellow, thick, sweet aftertaste.

 Anhui Guxi Dark Tea

-Also known as “An tea,” it is a traditional tea crafted through semi-fermentation and compression, falling between red and green tea.
+Also known as “An tea,” it is a traditional tea made through semi-fermentation and compression.
+It falls between red and green tea.

-Dark black finished product, slightly red and thick soup, offering a fragrant yet astringent taste.
-Sold domestically in Guangdong, Guangxi, Hong Kong, and exported to Southeast Asian countries, earning the title of “Sacred Tea.”
+The tea features a dark black finished product with a slightly red and thick soup.
+It has a fragrant yet astringent taste.
+It is sold domestically in Guangdong, Guangxi, and Hong Kong, and exported to Southeast Asia.
+Consequently, it is known as “Sacred Tea.”

 YOU MIGHT ALSO LIKE